europace/kex-antragsstatus-api/README.md

 ## Statuswechsel

-The Antragsstatus-API for **Kredit**Smart-Anträge can be accessed at the following URL:
+The Antragsstatus-API for KreditSmart cases can be accessed at the following URL:

 ```
 https://www.europace2.de/kreditsmart/kex/antraege/status